Admissions

 • Does the school provide a bus service?

 WPGA has a morning bus service, contingent on ridership, for an additional fee.
-The bus currently picks up students at five locations on the west side (Yaletown, Douglas Park, Kerrisdale, Musqueum Golf Academy, Dunbar); locations are subject to change each year.
+The bus currently picks up students at several locations in Vancouver and Richmond; locations are subject to change each year.
 The bus arrives at the school gym at 8:05am.

 • I'd like to make a donation to WPGA.
 Can I give to the school during the application/enrolment process?